-If your customer's location validation fails, he will not be able to complete his order.
-He will receive the following error message:
+If your customer's location validation fails, they will not be able to complete the order.
+They will receive the following error message:

 If a customer signs up for a trial plan which involves no immediate payment, the subscription is created irrespective of whether the location validation was successful or not.
 The details of the customer are marked with a warning indicating that the location validation failed, as shown here:

 The policy updates are applicable from August 22nd, 2017 onwards.

 1. When EU VAT Validation Service VIES is down

 When the VIES service is down due to a VIES internal error, Chargebee will not be able to know if the VAT Number was VALID or INVALID.
 In absence of a status, you can configure one of the options:

 Based on your choice, Chargebee will or won't create subscriptions.